 • Submit a Trip Intention Form – Fill out a Trip Intention Form before you leave either with the police or local national parks group.
 Tell someone else you know the details of your trip and when you expect to be back

-In alpine areas like Alpine National Park, taking on multiday hikes in the middle of winter requires a lot more planning and winter-appropriate gear.
+In alpine areas like Victoria’s High Country, taking on multi-day hikes in the middle of winter requires a lot more planning and winter-appropriate gear.
 If you’re not confident, don’t go!

 Similarly, at the height of summer, some areas, like Grampians National Park that are quite exposed can reach dangerously high temperatures.
 Additional care and protection need to be taken, including carrying extra water, covering up, and walking early and late in the day.